EVOL-food/Regular-Meal-CMS/README.md

 # Regular Meal CMS
-### Create your daily food subscriptions restaurant website without any line of code with the Regular Meal CMS: fully-featured restaurant content management system for the daily food delivery by a monthly or weekly subscriptions ordering.
+### Create your daily food subscriptions restaurant website without any line of code with the Regular Meal CMS!
+It's a fully-featured restaurant content management system for the daily food delivery by a monthly or weekly subscriptions ordering.
 *Regular Meal CMS project is under development!*
 Stage: ALPHA VERSION
 ## Setup